lisitsyn/tapkee/README.md

 Tapkee leverages capabilities of effective [Eigen3 linear algebra library](http://eigen.tuxfamily.org) and optionally makes use of the [ARPACK eigensolver](http://www.caam.rice.edu/software/ARPACK/).
-To achieve greater flexibility we provide a callback interface which decouples dimension reduction algorithms from the data representation and storage schemes (see Callback interface section).
+To achieve greater flexibility we provide a callback interface which decouples dimension reduction algorithms from the data representation and storage schemes.

 The library is distributed under permissive [BSD 3-clause license](https://github.com/lisitsyn/tapkee/tree/master/include/LICENSE)
 (except some parts that are distributed under other